garrandall/popular-music-data/tracks/it-s-a-disco-night--rock-don-t-stop--the-isley-brothers.md

 Let everybody know
 It's gonna be one on one
 Gettin' down at the disco
-Ooh, baby
+Oh, baby
 Rock on, girl
-Ooh, baby
+Oh, baby
 Rock on, baby
-Ooh, baby, the place is rockin'
+Oh, baby, the place is rockin'
 It's a disco night
 Baby, the place is rockin'
-It's a disco night, ooh
+It's a disco night, oh
 Rock, don't stop, rock, don't stop
 (Well)
 Rock, don't stop, rock, don't stop